The Purpose of the Race

 Building a permaculture involves understanding the way that nature works to supply all living things with food!
 Permaculture specialists must design a system consisting of edible plants, that mimics natural ecosystems, and will then become self sustaining and self renewing.
 Regenerative permaculture systems can be created in any habitat for the benefit of humans and and the surrounding natural ecosystem.

 What are the benefits of permaculture?
-Permaculture replenishes depleted soil to a healthy state for the growth of healthy, clean, fresh edible plants.
-Eliminates the need to fertilize the soil Eliminates the need for pesticides.
-Eliminates the use of chemicals, man made inputs, and biologic inputs Greatly reduces or eliminates the need for additional irrigation to what nature already provides (holds water on a landscape to help with hydration and cut down on water use).
-Systems can adapt to climate variations Increases biodiversity within the system and the larger natural environment as well (preservation of biodiversity).
+Permaculture replenishes depleted soil to a healthy state for the growth of healthy, clean, fresh edible plants, eliminating the need to fertilize the soil, eliminating the need for pesticides, eliminating the use of chemicals, other man made inputs, biologic inputs, and greatly reduces or eliminates the need for additional irrigation to what nature already provides (holds water on a landscape to help with hydration and cut down on water use).
+Systems can adapt to climate variations.
+Most importantly, permaculture increases biodiversity within the system and the larger natural environment as well (preservation of biodiversity).
+This benefit will lead to a reduction in the current extinction rate, which has skyrocketed to 1000 times the sustainable, or natural rate of extinction.
+Our current agricultural methods are a primary cause of global warming and rapid extinction, stemming from the destruction of habitats to grow food and the use of chemicals to disrupt the ecological balance.

 Permaculture is a sustainable solution to the global problems of depleted soil, decreasing nutritional value of food, contamination of groundwater and surface water, mass extinction from ecosystem and environment destruction, loss of resources that support life and prevent disease, and unnatural global warming.

 Help us to bring sustainable, healthy food systems to the planet!
-Join us by volunteering or contribute!
+Join us by volunteering or contribute to our efforts to establish The Race for Sustainable Agriculture.